 Figure 1: Credit Decision Making Process

-Most of these activities (except for the first and the last two) are automatable to a large extent and a good software solution can help Credit Managers improve the efficiency of their decision making process through automation.
+Most of these activities (except for the first and the last two) are automatable to a large extent and a good credit management software solution can help Credit Managers improve the efficiency of their decision-making process through automation.

 At HighRadius Corporation, we have developed a suite of software tools called the ‘Credit Decision Accelerator’ to automate a large part of the decision making process, freeing up valuable time for the Credit Managers and Analysts, so they can focus on the risk model.

-In a sequel to this post, I will discuss how automation can help improve efficiency of the credit decision making process.
+In a sequel to this post, I will discuss how automation can help improve the efficiency of the credit decision-making process.